anit/css-spinner/README.md

 ## Usage

-Use with less.js in your HTML (see index.html) or use a less compiler to compile into css server-side.
+Use with less.js in HEAD (see index.html) or use a less compiler to compile into css server-side.

 ## Settings